jgplane/clippings-pluck/README.md

 ## ClippingsPluck::CsvParser Usage

 _Note:_ this is the preferred way to interact with ClippingsPluck.
-The Kindle CSV file is much more reliable and straightforward to parse.
+The Kindle CSV file is much more reliable and straightforward to parse than the TXT file.

 First, read from the csv file:
 ```ruby